Sum-of-a-Batch/Sum-of-a-Batch.github.io/new_blender.md

 - You can use this
 to figure the effects of
-blending various amounts of various liquids.&nbsp;
+blending various amounts of various liquids, and optionally then also fermenting the resulting mixture.&nbsp;
 For instance:
-  - Making a mead must
+  - Making a mead must, and fermenting it
   - Blending two batches of mead together
   - Diluting, fortifying, or sweetening mead
 - Enter how much you want to use, of your first liquid: